boris-behav-obs/boris-behav-obs.github.io/src/run_source_code.md

 Install the required packages following the instructions relative to your Linux distribution:

-Example for Debian based distributions like Ubuntu, Kubuntu, Xubuntu ...:
+Example for Debian based distributions like Ubuntu, Kubuntu, Xubuntu, Linux Mint ...:

 For Debian 12 (Bookworm), open a terminal and type: